karyogamy/CPSC312Project1/README.md

 However, they will be git ignored for commit/push.
 Please don't make any changes to the libraries.

+For the first week, the work are done in fwt.pl.
+Don't panic if you see warning messages.

+# Note

+To switch Prolog's current working directory, use:

+	working_directory(_, CWD).

+Example:

+ working_directory(_, "D:/Git/312/CPSC312Project1").

 # Acknowledgement:

 - ProNTo_Morph: Morphological Analysis Tool: